eloygarcia-udg/M-PACT/README.md

 by the compression force (cm3/N) for both CC and MLO compressions.
 Green and red shaded areas represent the boundaries of the normal distribution of the residual errors with two and three standard deviations.
 Therefore, green points represent values within the normal range, while blue and red points corresponds to potentially undercompressed and overcompressed mammograms, respectively.
-Values out of range in both BV (from $102.10$ to $1933.59 cm^3$) and compression force (between $50$ and $200 N$) may obtain incorrect results which may yield to a wrong representation.
+Values out of range in both BV (from 102.10 to 1,933.59 $cm^3$) and compression force (between 50 and 200 N) may obtain incorrect results which may yield to a wrong representation.

 ## Reference